INDIA PILGRIMAGE

 Throughout history, every Avatar in India has visited Varanasi, an ancient city, that is a sacred pilgrimage destination for Hindus, Buddhists, Sikhs, and seekers alike.
 Within its boundaries, one can find the revered Kashi Vishwanath Temple of Shiva, as well as ruins of Buddha's ashram in Sarnath, surrounded by Buddhist temples representing various nations.
 Varanasi embraces diversity with the presence of the many Hindu temples, Alamgir Mosque and Christian churches, while being blessed by the holy waters of the river Ganges that flow through the city.

-When the Buddha delivered his first sermon at Sarnath, just outside modern-day Varanasi, around 650 BCE, the city of Kashi was already ancient.
 A thriving spiritual and cultural center on the banks of the Ganga.
-By then, Kashi had long been renowned as a city of light, a beacon of sacred knowledge and ritual.
+Kashi has long been renowned as a city of light, a beacon of sacred knowledge and ritual.
 The Atharva Veda, composed centuries earlier, praises Kashi as a place of deep spiritual potency.
-Pilgrims, sages, and seekers had been arriving for generations, drawn by the sacred river and the city's long association with Rudra, the early Vedic form of Shiva.
+Pilgrims, sages, and seekers had been arriving for generations, drawn by the sacred river and the city's long associathion with Shiva, centuries, before the rise of monumental stone temples.

 Brahma Vishnu and Shiva